 What’s the Difference Between a Fiberglass Surfboard and a Soft-Top Surfboard?

-This question has gotten more and more complicated over the years. nowadays soft-top/foam surfboards come in varying degrees of softness (true foam surfboards like the wavestorm vs “soft-top epoxy” boards like the JJF boards in the list above) and epoxy-construction surfboards present a more “beginner friendly” version of the classic “poly” fiberglass surfboard.
+This question has gotten more and more complicated over the years. nowadays soft-top/foam surfboards come in varying degrees of softness and epoxy-construction surfboards present a more “beginner friendly” version of the classic “poly” fiberglass surfboard.

 “True foamie” surfboards like the classic Wavestorm or Catch Surf boards on this list are foam through and through.
 There’s a wood stringer in the middle, but that’s about it, leading to a very soft and, well, beginner friendly construction.
 That softness comes at the cost of a decent bit of performance, but for true beginners who are still figuring out how to navigate the lineup, catch waves and stand up, a true foamie surfboard cannot be beat.

-Soft-top epoxy boards like the JJF by Pyzel line of boards pair a performance-oriented (but still very durable) epoxy core with a thin layer of foam covering the top and rails.
-Much harder to ding, almost as much performance as a hard board (the soft rails detract somewhat) and less potential to cause injury (though not as much as a true foamy) – a pretty worthy compromise.
+Soft-top epoxy boards pair a performance-oriented (but still very durable) epoxy core with a thin layer of foam covering the top and rails.
+Much harder to ding, almost as much performance as a hard board (the soft rails detract somewhat) and less potential to cause injury (though not as much as a true foamie) – a pretty worthy compromise.

 That being said, at a certain point in your surfing progression (assuming you make it that far), a soft board will start to hold you back, and a hard-top, more commonly referred to as a fiberglass surfboard, will be the solution.
 However, hard-topped surfboards add stress in a few different ways.
 First of all, they have to be waxed regularly for traction, which can leave a mess in your car if you don’t have a board bag.

 More pointedly, fiberglass surfboards break.
 They seem like sturdy hunks of wood and glass, but true fiberglass (poly) surfboards are actually fragile creatures that can barely take a rock to the face.
 (This may be an inadvertent analogy for surfers themselves…).
 You have to repair them, and then they’ll break again.
 Foam boards can break, too, but it matters less, and they almost never have to be repaired.
-Here, “epoxy-construction” surfboards like Surftech’s Tuflite or Degree33’s epoxy surfboards (both included in the list here) are a great alternative.
-They’re more rigid (read: harder to ding) than their “poly” counterparts, and they last forever.
+Here, “epoxy-construction” surfboards are a great alternative.
+They’re more rigid (read: harder to ding) than their “poly” counterparts, and they last seemingly forever.
 Epoxy-construction boards are without a doubt the best hard-top beginner surfboards.

 Thirdly, hard-topped surfboards can injure people.
-Technically, so can foam surfboards, but it’s a lot harder.
-Case in point: this crowded f**kfest.
+Technically, so can foam surfboards, but it’s not so easy to do so.
 Complete beginners will understandably have almost no control over the direction and speed of their surfing, which means they are prone to running into (and over) people.
 This hurts a lot less when the surfboard is made of foam.

 Finally, hard-topped boards are expensive.
 Surfing, on the whole, is an expensive sport.
 Wetsuits, leashes, vehicle for transport, time to do literally nothing but be in the ocean.
 The list adds up to money.
 As a complete beginner, you may not even know if you like it.
 Do you buy a standard-edition Gibson Les Paul before your first guitar lesson, or the cheap Epiphone?